Tree Removal Guidelines

 Berkeley Country does not have a tree protection ordinance.
 However there are landscape buffer requirments on new construction.

-Single-family residential, all trees 24″ and greater require permit with exception to Pines.
+Single-family residential, all trees 24″ and greater require permit with exception of Pines and American sweetgums.

 Multi-Family residential, all trees 8″ and greater are protected in effort to retain a buffer.